AT 65°N · EACH SEASON HAS ITS OWN PACE

 Activities by season

 We don't force anything.
-We follow what nature offers.
+We follow what nature offers — with your dogs, with ours, or both.

 The seasonal philosophy

-At 65 degrees North, seasons don't blend.
-Snow falls and stays for five months straight, the sun fades away a little in December then never sets again in June.
-These extremes dictate what we can do — and what we can't.
+At 65 degrees North, each season expresses itself clearly with all its intensity and contrasts.
+Snow falls and stays for five months straight, the sun disappears somewhat in December and then doesn't set in June.
+These extremes dictate what you can do — and what you cannot.

-It's also the right rhythm for the dog : a husky suffers in summer, a small dog shivers in winter.
-Each season has its audience, human and canine.
+It is also the right rhythm for the dog: a husky suffers in summer, a small dog trembles in winter.
+Each season has its public, human and canine.
+If you come without a dog, it is simpler — you follow what appeals to you, without constraints of size or breed.

 Winter is our main season.
-Snow holds for five months, from early November to late March.
-Temperatures swing between -5 and -25 °C, sometimes lower in December-January.
-Daylight is short (4 to 6 hours of useful light in mid-December) but blue and magical at the hours bordering the night.
+Snow holds for five months, from early November to mid-April.
+Temperatures range between -5 and -25 °C, sometimes lower in December-January.
+Daylight is short (4 to 6 hours of useful daylight in mid-December) but blue-tinted and distinctive during the hours bordering the night.

-It's the headline activity.
-You're on cross-country skis, pulled by your dog wearing a harness, connected to your hip belt by an elastic line.
-On a marked trail, you string kilometres together gliding.
+You are cross-country skiing, pulled by your dog equipped with a harness and connected to your waist belt by an elastic line.
+On a marked trail or not, you cover kilometres by gliding.

-Dog requirements : sound joints, motivation to pull, minimum size around 15 kg.
+Dog requirements: good joint health, motivation to pull, minimum size around 15 kg.
 Nordic breeds are built for it, but many others take to it.

-Human requirements : intermediate cross-country skiing (you can glide, brake, handle a gentle descent).
+Human requirements: intermediate cross-country skiing level (you know how to glide, brake, manage a gentle descent).
 No need to be a competitor.

 Pulka outings

-For dogs that don't pull but enjoy moving, or for humans new to skiing : the dog pulls a small light sled behind it, and you follow on foot or on skis.
-Calmer, just as beautiful.
+For dogs that don't pull but enjoy movement, or for humans new to skiing: the dog pulls a small light sledge behind him, and you follow on foot or skis.
+Calmer, just as lovely.
+Without your own dog, the option works too with Nanga or Hunza who have no problem pulling a light pulka.

 Northern lights

-Visible from October to March whenever it's dark.
-No guarantee — it's solar weather.
+Visible from October to March as soon as it gets dark.
+No guarantee, it's solar weather.
 A clear sky, a cold night, a high Kp index, and you have your evening.
 Otherwise you watch the stars.

 🌱 Spring — Transition

-Spring in Lapland is short and a bit messy.
-The thaw starts in April, snow crumbles, the ground reappears in patches.
-This transition season isn't the most practical — leftover ice alternates with mud, neither skiing nor dog hiking is at its best.
+Spring in Lapland is short and somewhat chaotic.
+The thaw begins in May, snow crumbles, the ground becomes visible in places.
+This transitional season is not the most practical — residual ice alternates with mud, neither skiing nor dog trekking are at their best.
+However, many forest trails are passable.

-What you find here : the light returning fast (days lengthen by 7-8 minutes per day), the first migratory birds, the silence of winter replaced by song.
-The first gentle dog hikes, on still-mixed trails.
+What you'll find there: light returning at great speed (days grow longer by 7-8 minutes each day), the first migratory birds, winter's silence replaced by song.
+The first gentle dog-sledding runs, on trails still mixed with snow.

-It's the least busy season, and the one we love for the slow tipping of the landscape.
+It's the least visited season, and the one we love for the slow turning of the landscape.

 ☀️ Summer — Dog hiking, canoeing & midnight sun

-Summer at 65°N is, above all, the midnight sun.
-From mid-June, the sun doesn't set for several weeks.
-The first nights, sleep is strange — you adapt.
+Summer at 65°N is first and foremost the midnight sun.
+From mid-June onwards, the sun doesn't set for several weeks.
+The first nights, sleep feels strange — you adapt.
 Hikes under the midnight sun are among the things you remember for a long time.

-The boreal forest is all around, crossed by trails.
-You walk with your dog wearing a harness and a leash — it doesn't pull you but stays connected.
-We regularly see reindeer, sometimes an elk in the distance, plenty of birds.
+The boreal forest surrounds us everywhere, crossed by trails.
+You walk with your dog equipped with a harness and leash — it doesn't pull you but stays connected.
+If you don't have a dog, you walk with one of ours: Nanga or Hunza love long outings.
+We regularly see reindeer, sometimes a moose in the distance, many birds.

 Canoeing on the lake

 Mosquitoes are present from mid-June to mid-August, especially in the forest and at dusk.
 Out on the lake in the middle of the water, you forget they exist.
-Bug repellent recommended on top of decent covered clothing.
+Mosquito repellent recommended in addition to good covering clothing.

 🍂 Autumn — Dog hiking & colours